-AH100 Career and Life Development Lecture Hrs: 50 Lab Hrs: 10 Credit Hrs: 3 Career and Life Development teaches the foundational skills required for success as a student and professional.
-The three primary areas of focus are: High Performance Skills including time management, learning styles, and study skills; Mobile Technologies that are applied to personal branding and the workplace; and Financial Literacy focusing on managing debt, personal budgeting, and saving for the future.
+AH100 or 106 Career and Life Development

+Career and Life Development teaches the foundational skills required for success as a student and professional.
+The three primary areas of focus are: High Performance Skills including time management, learning styles, and study skills, Mobile Technologies that are applied to personal branding and the workplace; and Financial Literacy focusing on managing debt, personal budgeting, and saving for the future.
 In addition, professionalism and career-building skills are discussed.